Donn Fendler: Personal life and death

 In 1953, Fendler married to Maryrose Connolly; the couple had four children.
 Fendler died on October 10, 2016, in Bangor, Maine at the age of 90.
 At the time of his death, he had been living in Clarksville, Tennessee but spending his summers in Newport, Maine.
 Each autumn, he visited schools in Maine to tell his story and answer children's questions about his experience on the mountain.

 On July 25, 2014, on the 75th anniversary of the day Fendler was finally found, Paul LePage, then-Governor of Maine, declared it was "Donn Fendler Day."

-A film adaptation of the novel Lost on a Mountain in Maine was released on November 1, 2024.
+A film adaptation of the book Lost on a Mountain in Maine was released on November 1, 2024.